eproxus/erlang_user_utilities/README.markdown

 A collection of handy user utilities for the Erlang shell.
 Read [this blog post](http://medevyoujane.com/blog/2010/1/3/erlang-quick-tip-the-user_default-module.html) for background.

-    sync()              %   compiles all files in Emakefile and load into current shell reload()            %   reload loaded modules
+    sync()              %   compiles all files in Emakefile and load into
+                        %     current shell
+    reload()            %   reload loaded modules
     reload_then(Fun)    %   reload then exec a function git(String)         %   run git command
+    tc_avg(M, F, A, N)  %   run timer:tc(M, F, A) N times and return range,
+                        %     average and median results skipping the first
+                        %     run.

 Debugger helper functions:

-    dbg()               %   start the debugger (done automatically for all calls) dbg(c)              %   clear all traces
+    dbg()               %   start the debugger (done automatically for all
+                        %     calls)
+    dbg(c)              %   clear all traces

     dbg(M)              %   trace on module M